PaloAltoNetworks/terraform-panos-ngfw-modules/README.md

 ## Compatibility

-This module is meant for use with PAN-OS >= 10.2.0 and Terraform >= 0.13
+These modules are meant for use with PAN-OS >= 10.2.0 and Terraform >= 0.13

 ## Setup